 Using Questions to Help Students Elaborate on Content Focus Statement: Teacher uses a sequence of increasingly complex quest Reviewing Content Focus Statement: Teacher engages students in brief review of content that highlights the cumulative nature of the content.
 Desired Effect: Evidence (formative data) demonstrates students know the previously taught critical content.
 Desired Effect: Evidence (formative data) demonstrates students accurately elaborate on content.
-Example Teacher Instructional Techniques (Check all that apply) Example Teacher Instructional Techniques (Check all that apply) □ Begin lesson with a brief review of previously taught content □ Use a scaffolding process to systematically show the cumulative nature of the content Use a sequence of increasingly complex questions as it relates to the content (text) with appropriate wait time □ Begin lesson with a brief review or previously taught comeant. □ Use a scaffolding process to systematically show the cumulative nature of the content. □ Use supporting strategies to help students identify basic relationships between ideas and consciously analyze how one idea relates to another. ■ Brief summary. ■ Problem that must be solved using previous information.
-Used a sequence or increasingly complex questions as irrelates to the coment (exit) with appropriate wait time.
-Ask detail questions.
-Ask category questions (i.e. inferences, predictions, projections, definitions, generalizations, etc.) Ask stuboration questions (i.e. inferences, predictions, projections, definitions, generalizations, etc.) Ask stuboration processors that involves subchains analyzing flow one idea relates to ideas that were not explicitly taught Model the processor dusing evidence to support elsoration.
-Model processors and profit cancels to support instrumentable elaboration.
-Questions that require a review of content Demonstration Model implementation of appropriate wait time when questioning Cambridge Brid fractice test or exercise Warm-up activity Ask students to demonstrate increased fluency and/or accuracy of previously taught processes
+Example Teacher Instructional Techniques (Check all that apply) Example Teacher Instructional Techniques (Check all that apply) □ Begin lesson with a brief review of previously taught content □ Use a scaffolding process to systematically show the cumulative nature of the content Use a sequence of increasingly complex questions as it relates to the content (text) with appropriate wait time □ Begin lesson with a brief review or previously taught comeant. □ Use a scaffolding process to systematically show the cumulative nature of the content. □ Use supporting strategies to help students identify basic relationships between ideas and consciously analyze how one idea relates to another. ■ Brief summary. ■ Problem that must be solved using previous information. ■ Content to the problem of the prob Used a sequence or increasingly complex questions as irrelates to the coment (exit) with appropriate wait time.
+Ask clashgory questions.
+Ask catagory questions (i.e. inferences, predictions, projections, definitions, generalizations, etc.) Ask stuboration questions (i.e. inferences, predictions, projections, definitions, generalizations, etc.) Ask stuboration processing that increase subclaims analyzing flow one idea relates to ideas that were not explicitly taught Model the process of using evidence to support elsoration.
+Model processes and profit cancels to support instrementation elso because Questions that require a review of content Demonstration Model implementation of appropriate wait time when questioning Cambridge Brid fractice test or exercise Warm-up activity Ask students to demonstrate increased fluency and/or accuracy of previously taught processes

-Example Teacher Techniques for Monitoring for Learning (Check all that apply) mple Teacher Techniques for Monitoring for Learning (Check all that apply) ☐ Use a Group Activity to monitor that's bidents accurately elaborate on content ☐ Use Student Work (Recording and Representing) to monitor that students accurately elaborate on content ☐ Use Response Methods to monitor that students accurately elaborate on content □ Use a Group Activity to monitor that students know the previously taught critical content □ Use Student Work (Recording and Representing) to monitor that students know the previously taught critical content □ Use Response Methods to monitor that students know the previously taught critical content ☐ Use Questioning Sequences to monitor that students accurately alaborate on content
+Example Teacher Techniques for Monitoring for Learning (Check all that apply) mple Teacher Techniques for Monitoring for Learning (Check all that apply) ☐ Use a Group Activity to monitor that students accurately elaborate on content ☐ Use Student Work (Recording and Representing) to monitor that students accurately elaborate on content ☐ Use Response Methods to monitor that students accurately elaborate on content □ Use a Group Activity to monitor that students know the previously taught critical content □ Use Student Work (Recording and Representing) to monitor that students know the previously taught critical content □ Use Response Methods to monitor that students know the previously taught critical content ☐ Use Questioning Sequences to monitor that students accurately alaborate on content